Irresistible Lemon Blueberry Cookies – A Sweet and Tangy Treat

 Thawing and Reheating Instructions

-Need a dessert with a tropical flair?
-Try serving your cookies alongside a Caribbean Festival Rum Cake for a fun flavor contrast.
+Want a tropical dessert pairing?
+Serve these cookies with a Caribbean Festival Rum Cake for a fun flavor contrast.

 Common Mistakes to Avoid When Making Lemon Blueberry Cookies

-Even the best bakers can make mistakes.
-Avoid these common pitfalls to make sure your lemon blueberry cookies turn out perfect every time.
+Even experienced bakers make mistakes!
+Avoid these common pitfalls to get the perfect batch every time.

 Using Too Many Blueberries